El Chalten & Fitzroy in the background (Argentina) - Is El Chalten Worth It?

 This is another short but fun trek ideal for your first day in El Chalten to get a feel for the area and get a good view of the town.

-This scenic viewpoint offers a bird’s-eye perspective of the town and its surrounding landscapes, allowing you to soak in the vastness of Patagonia.
+This scenic viewpoint offers a bird’s-eye perspective of the town and a better view of Fitzroy.

 Make sure you sit for a while and pay attention.
 As the name suggests, this is a great place to see condors as they fly through the valley.